 The black-veined white butterfly balances on the leaf on a common hawthorn; a caterpillar and an earwig crawl along its woody sprig.
 A common blue butterfly sits on a different leaf, while another rests on one of the juicy red berries.

-You can also identify a hornet, a yellow pied hoverfly, a garden tiger moth, two more earwigs, a dung beetle and a fire bug.
+You can also identify a hornet, a yellow pied hoverfly, a garden tiger moth, two more earwigs, a dung beetle, and a fire bug.
 Phew!

 Rachel Ruysch was another Dutch 17th-century artist who liked to fill her floral still lifes with insects.

-Her elegant bouquet is crammed with scented flowers and creepy crawlies including ants, a beetle, grasshopper and acrobatic caterpillars.
+Her elegant bouquet is crammed with scented flowers and creepy crawlies including ants, a beetle, a grasshopper and acrobatic caterpillars.